-As part of international efforts to de arbonise trade routes, New Zealand has signed the Clydebank Declaration to establish "green shipping corridors" which are zero-emission shipping routes between two or more ports.
-Successful green corridors could provide reputational benefits to New Zealand exports.
+As part of international efforts to decarbonise trade routes, New Zealand has signed the Clydebank Declaration to establish 'green shipping corridors', which are zero emissions shipping routes between two or more ports.
+Successful 'green corridors' could provide reputational benefits to New Zealand exports.
 Measures to decarbonise the aviation sector are also underway.
-Carbon emissions from domestic and international air transport accounted for around 2.5% of all energy-related emissions before the COVID-19 pandemic.
-International Civil Aviation Organization member states are still contemplating an agreement on a long-term target for reducing emissions.
-Some members have agreed to measures such as more fuel-efficient aircraft technology and operations and sustainable aviation fuels (SAF) with lower carbon intensity.
-Airlines can also offset their emission increases by purchasing emission units under the Carbon Offsetting and Reduction Scheme for International Aviation.
-In New Zealand, MBIE and Air New Zealand have agreed to explore the feasibility of operating a SAF plant at a commercia scale.
+Carbon emissions from domestic and international air transport accounted for around 2.5% of all energy-related emissions before the COVID-19 pandemic.18 International Civil Aviation Organization member states are still contemplating an agreement on a long-term target for reducing emissions.
+Some members have agreed to measures such as more fuelefficient aircraft technology and operations, and sustainable aviation fuels (SAF) with lower carbon intensity.
+Airlines can also offset their emissions increases by purchasing emission units under the Carbon Offsetting and Reduction Scheme for International Aviation.
+In New Zealand, the Ministry of Business, Innovation and Employment and Air New Zealand have agreed to explore the feasibility of operating a SAF plant at a commercial scale.